StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 I love that.

-Oh, my God.
+Oh my God.

-So it means you created another Chuck, but you're only this Chuck.
+So it means you created another chuck, but you're only this chuck.

-And so that's all you know.
+And so that's why you know.

-That other guy is actually happy.
+Right.
+That other guy's actually happy.

 And he's having fun.

-I try to think about that every time I get a parking ticket, you know,
+I try to think about that every time I get a parking ticket, you know, that there's some

-that there's some other parallel universe where I didn't.
+other parallel universe where I didn't.

 You win some, you lose some.